Training a Neural Network#

 Optimizer#

-The fundamental trick in deep learning is to adjust the parameters of a neural network using the gradient of the loss function.
+The central idea behind deep learning is to adjust the parameters of a neural network using the gradient of the loss function.
 This is possible because the gradient is basically a vector that tells us in which direction we should move each parameter to reduce the loss.
 The optimizer is the algorithm responsible for adjusting the network’s parameters based on the computed gradients.
 The most common optimizer is stochastic gradient descent (SGD), but there are many different optimizers available in PyTorch, such as ADAM and RMSProp, that work better for different kinds of models and data.

 model = SimpleNet(28*28, 10)